Monday, December 15, 2008

 1 medium red onion, sliced

-3 tomatoes, seeds removed and sliced into wedges
+3 tomatoes, seeds removed

 1 tablespoon chopped cilantro